10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 592 pages

-This is the first book under The Hero of Olympus series and it ranks as one of the best Percy Jackson books.
-The storyline centers on Percy Jackson’s demigod friends, particularly Jason who suffered from a memory loss along with his girlfriend.
-Together with Percy, they were all taken away by a storm in their school when some mysterious creatures launched an attack on the school.
-The storm took them to Camp Half-Blood, where they met with other mysterious creatures and humans, leaving those in their school on a search for them.
+A favorite for many readers, The Lost Hero is the first book in The Hero of Olympus series.
+The story centers on Percy Jackson’s demigod friends – Jason, who suffers from a memory loss, and Annabeth.
+Together with Percy, the demigods were carted away by a storm in their school.
+This was after some mysterious creatures launched an attack on the school.
+The storm took Percy and the demigods to Camp Half-Blood, where they met other mysterious creatures and humans, leaving those in their school to search for them.

 8. The Son of Neptune (2013)